.EASMX File Extension

 However, it is best to view EASMX files in Dassault Systemes' free eDrawings Viewer. eDrawings Viewer provides additional viewing tools that allow users to switch between drawing views and examine models more closely.
 It also allows users to export drawings in other file formats, including the .STL format and various image file formats.

-How do I open a EASMX file?
+How to open a EASMX file

 You can open EASMX files in eDrawings Viewer (cross-platform), any CAD application that has the eDrawings Publisher plug-in installed, or any XPS viewer, such as Microsoft XPS Viewer (Windows).
 Each of these applications may show the model your EASMX file contains slightly differently.